artom-studios/ProCam2D/README.md

 ## Installation

-1. Download or clone the ProCam2D repository.
+1. Download or clone the ProCam2D repository or get it from thee asset store.
-2. Copy the `ProCam2D` folder into your Godot project’s `addons` directory.
-3. Enable the ProCam2D plugin in your project settings.
+2. Enable the ProCam2D plugin in your project settings.
-4. Save and Reload your project from the `project` menu to ensure the plugin is properly loaded.

 ## Usage